umadkek/game/README.md

 # game
-just a random game i decided to make sub to me on yt i guess
+just a random text based game i decided to make sub to me on yt i guess